 Travel Insurance for Sapa

-If you’re planning adventurous activities like trekking in Sapa, you should take out a travel insurance policy.
+When planning what to do in Sapa, you should take out a travel insurance policy.
 You might trip and twist your ankle, or fall and break your brand new DSLR.

 I used World Nomads for my trip to Vietnam and I was covered for everything from cancelled flights, stolen bags and unexpected trips to the doctor.
 You can also easily upgrade your policy to make sure you’re covered for any extreme sports or other adventurous you have planned that don’t fall under the standard plan.